oesteban/hcph-sops/docs/data-management/mriqc.md

     cd /data/datasets/hcph-derivatives
     datalad create -c bids mriqc_{{ settings.versions.mriqc }}
     ```
-??? warning "We are not yet registering the *MRIQC* derivatives dataset as a sub-dataset."
+??? warning "Note that *MRIQC* derivatives will be handled as a standalone dataset (hence, the `-d` flag is omitted above)."

-    To avoid complication at run time, the *MRIQC* derivatives dataset will be added as a sub-dataset to the unprocessed dataset only after *MRIQC* run is completed.
+    We will consider *MRIQC*'s derivatives as an standalone dataset (as opposed to *sub-datasets*) to permit a more flexible management with *DataLad*.
-    As such, note that we are **NOT** using the `-d` flag
+    Before data release, the *MRIQC*-Derivatives dataset will be added as a sub-dataset to the unprocessed dataset.

 - [ ] Run *MRIQC*.
     ```shell